2022 SLMACC funding round – application deadline extended

 - co-benefits such as providing opportunities to increase capability in partner organisations.

-We encourage collaboration between multiple stakeholders, including but not limited to:
+We encouraged collaboration between multiple stakeholders, including but not limited to:

 - local government